Add this event to your calendar (Outlook, iCalendar)

 Custer State Park is a South Dakota State Park and wildlife reserve in the Black Hills.
 The park is South Dakota's largest and first state park, named after Lt.
 Colonel George Armstrong Custer.
 The park covers an area of over 71,000 acres (287 km2) of hilly terrain.

 The park is home to a famous herd of 1500 free roaming bison.
 Elk, coyotes, mule deer, white tailed deer, mountain goats, prairie dogs, bighorn sheep, river otters, pronghorn, cougars, and feral burros also inhabit the park.

 The park is famous for its scenery, its scenic drives (Needles Highway and the wildlife loop), with views of the bison herd and prairie dog towns.
 This park is easily accessible by road from Rapid City.

-We plan to arrive by 7:00 am to have better options for viewing area.
+We plan to arrive by 6:15 am to have better options for viewing area.
 It’s recommended we bring our own folding chair or something for seating.
 They are available at Rapid City Wal-Mart.
 Roundup is from approx. 9:30-11:30 am.
 Breakfast and Lunch will be available on site for purchase.
 Park entrance license is not required on the Roundup day.
 North Parking & Viewing: Follow the Green Route on the map.
 South Parking & Viewing: Follow the Red Route on the map.
 Porta-pottys are available.
-We will leave the Roundup & Arts Festival in the early afternoon.
+We will leave the Roundup & Arts Festival after lunch.

 We will make a stop at the Custer State Park Visitor Center to review its exhibits and info.
-We’ll then spend 1.5 to 2 hours in the afternoon on the Wildlife Loop Road and Needles Highway to view the famous wildlife in the Custer State Park.
+We’ll then spend as much time as you prefer in the afternoon on the Wildlife Loop Road and Needles Highway to view the famous wildlife in the Custer State Park.
 This is a D1 event.

 9/29 (Sun) we’ll meet at 9:00 am.